Ad

 Frederik Andersen

-Kochetkov will start vs. Toronto on Thursday.
+Kochetkov will start vs. Nashville on Tuesday.

 Pyotr Kochetkov